batelpir/spring-kafka-docker/README.md

 - read from KAFKA the stock info message.
 - Save it to a local csv file that limited by predefined number of records on different folder

+Kafka and zookeeper are running in a docker.

 ## Running

 ```bash